 One of many common denominators that modern corporations face regardless of size, industry vertical and revenue is technical vulnerability.
 Without reiterating the monetary impact and disruption to business that IT attack’s result in, taking a proactive and engaged approach is your best defense.
 The reality of the starting point is that Canadian small and medium businesses are faced with obstacles right off the bat such as:

-Being a security professional can be tough it you don’t have the right tools.
+Being a security professional can be tough if you don’t have the right tools for the best encryption.
 And some of the tools in your arsenal are native encryption solutions, like BitLocker, which provide a strong first step in data security.
 But with your IT environment growing ever more complex – having multiple devices, operating systems, and strapped resources – it’s time to start managing your environment the smartest way.

 Another day, another breach.
 In a relatively unsurprising start to 2017, healthcare breaches are on track to reach new heights (or is it depths?).
 In what has become a somewhat satirical annual tradition, analysts forecast upcoming breach trends for the notoriously hard hit healthcare industry, and title each year with a fitting name.
 In 2015, it kicked off with the Year of the Healthcare Breach.
 In 2016, it was the Rise of Ransomware.
 So as I was reading about yet another breach in April, a question came to mind, what will “Year of the” be for 2017?